MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2309-release-notes.md

 **Non-breaking changes**

 Two new parameters have been added to the cmdlet
-- _InitialMPForLookup:_ This parameter expects a string that represents the different lookup MP's separated by the symbol'*'.
-MP's are filtered out based on the Site code of the DP, if the MP's site code is different, an error is thrown.
+- _InitialMPForLookup:_ This parameter expects a string that represents the different lookup MPs separated by the symbol'*'.
+MPs are filtered out based on the Site code of the DP, if the MP's site code is different, an error is thrown.
 - _PreferredMPEnabled:_ This parameter is boolean where the $true value for the parameter indicates that the dynamic MP usage is enabled.
 PXE has to be enabled on the Distribution Point before using this parameter.

 ### Invoke-CMScript